 “Please press 1 for sales, 2 for accountant…”, people get easily impatient listening to your telephone line, so it’s no surprise that live chat has become the leading contact source for online shoppers.
 A staggering 62% of online shoppers said they would purchase more products online if a live chat option was available.

 The same study from Vivocha showed that 44% of people said that having enquiries answered by a live person during an online purchase is “one of the most important features a web site can offer.”
-Apps such as Olark or Live Chat Inc are ideal add ons for your site.
+Apps like Live Chat Inc are ideal add ons for your site.

 On page FAQs are also a great, according to Optimizely, Roller Skate Nation increased their conversions by a whopping 69% once they added FAQs to their product pages.
 Product FAQ is a great Shopify app for this.